Scheer Rowlett & Associates Investment Management Ltd. Sells 18,592 Shares of Canadian Natural Resources Limited (NYSE:CNQ)

-Scheer Rowlett & Associates Investment Management Ltd. cut its stake in Canadian Natural Resources Limited (NYSE:CNQ – Get Rating) (TSE:CNQ) by 3.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 473,713 shares of the oil and gas producer’s stock after selling 18,592 shares during the quarter.
-Canadian Natural Resources comprises approximately 2.0% of Scheer Rowlett & Associates Investment Management Ltd.’s holdings, making the stock its 21st largest holding.
+Scheer Rowlett & Associates Investment Management Ltd. decreased its position in shares of Canadian Natural Resources Limited (NYSE:CNQ – Get Rating) (TSE:CNQ) by 3.8% during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 473,713 shares of the oil and gas producer’s stock after selling 18,592 shares during the period.
+Canadian Natural Resources makes up about 2.0% of Scheer Rowlett & Associates Investment Management Ltd.’s investment portfolio, making the stock its 21st largest position.
 Scheer Rowlett & Associates Investment Management Ltd.’s holdings in Canadian Natural Resources were worth $25,454,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently bought and sold shares of CNQ.
-Raymond James Trust N.A. boosted its stake in shares of Canadian Natural Resources by 2.3% during the 1st quarter.
-Raymond James Trust N.A. now owns 8,432 shares of the oil and gas producer’s stock worth $523,000 after purchasing an additional 191 shares during the period.
-Parallel Advisors LLC lifted its stake in shares of Canadian Natural Resources by 30.4% during the 2nd quarter.
-Parallel Advisors LLC now owns 1,159 shares of the oil and gas producer’s stock worth $62,000 after acquiring an additional 270 shares during the last quarter.
-Mraz Amerine & Associates Inc. grew its position in Canadian Natural Resources by 0.4% in the 1st quarter.
-Mraz Amerine & Associates Inc. now owns 70,417 shares of the oil and gas producer’s stock valued at $4,364,000 after acquiring an additional 300 shares during the last quarter.
-Fifth Third Bancorp lifted its position in shares of Canadian Natural Resources by 21.7% during the second quarter.
-Fifth Third Bancorp now owns 1,729 shares of the oil and gas producer’s stock worth $92,000 after purchasing an additional 308 shares during the last quarter.
-Finally, Comerica Bank grew its holdings in shares of Canadian Natural Resources by 1.3% in the second quarter.
-Comerica Bank now owns 26,307 shares of the oil and gas producer’s stock worth $1,316,000 after purchasing an additional 344 shares during the last quarter.
-72.42% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also made changes to their positions in CNQ.
+Whittier Trust Co. raised its position in Canadian Natural Resources by 692.3% in the 1st quarter.
+Whittier Trust Co. now owns 2,971 shares of the oil and gas producer’s stock worth $184,000 after purchasing an additional 2,596 shares during the period.
+US Bancorp DE lifted its position in shares of Canadian Natural Resources by 3.3% during the first quarter.
+US Bancorp DE now owns 47,489 shares of the oil and gas producer’s stock worth $2,944,000 after purchasing an additional 1,499 shares during the last quarter.
+Capital World Investors boosted its stake in shares of Canadian Natural Resources by 25.4% during the first quarter.
+Capital World Investors now owns 124,407,484 shares of the oil and gas producer’s stock valued at $7,703,436,000 after purchasing an additional 25,232,354 shares during the period.
+Mraz Amerine & Associates Inc. increased its stake in Canadian Natural Resources by 0.4% in the 1st quarter.
+Mraz Amerine & Associates Inc. now owns 70,417 shares of the oil and gas producer’s stock worth $4,364,000 after buying an additional 300 shares during the period.
+Finally, Covestor Ltd purchased a new stake in Canadian Natural Resources in the 1st quarter valued at about $365,000.
+Hedge funds and other institutional investors own 72.42% of the company’s stock.

 Canadian Natural Resources Cuts Dividend

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, October 5th.
-Stockholders of record on Friday, September 16th were given a dividend of $0.5822 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, October 5th.
+Stockholders of record on Friday, September 16th were paid a dividend of $0.5822 per share.
+The ex-dividend date of this dividend was Thursday, September 15th.
 This represents a $2.33 dividend on an annualized basis and a dividend yield of 3.82%.
-The ex-dividend date was Thursday, September 15th.
-Canadian Natural Resources’s payout ratio is 30.05%.
+Canadian Natural Resources’s dividend payout ratio is currently 30.05%.

 Canadian Natural Resources Limited acquires, explores for, develops, produces, markets, and sells crude oil, natural gas, and natural gas liquids (NGLs).
 The company offers synthetic crude oil (SCO), light and medium crude oil, bitumen (thermal oil), primary heavy crude oil, and Pelican Lake heavy crude oil.